 One of Netlify CMS’s key advantages is in simplifying the content development experience for less technical users.
 But you can also standardize your authoring through the interface.
 Netlify CMS lets you map the custom fields in your theme to a GUI template, as shown in the image below.
-This reduces the chance that authors might use the wrong frontmatter tag in their pages (for example,
+These custom fields reduce the chance that authors might use the wrong frontmatter tag in their pages (for example,

 Your content source can be stored in GitHub, GitLab, or BitBucket.
 Netlify CMS also integrates with Netlify, which is a popular hosting and deployment service for static site projects.

 Readme.io’s emphasis is on providing an interface that helps you more easily write documentation based on best practices and designs.
-Readme.io provides a number of wizard-like screens to move you through documentation process, prompting you with forms to complete.
+Readme.io provides various wizard-like screens to move you through documentation processes, prompting you with forms to complete.
 For example:

 Most importantly, Readme.io includes specific features for displaying API documentation content, which puts it into a class of its own.
 Although you can add your API information manually, you can also import an OpenAPI specification file.
 You can experiment by choosing one from the OpenAPI examples, such as this one.
 Readme.io’s integration of OpenAPI along with other doc content helps integrate outputs that are often separated.
 (This fragmentation is a problem I explore later in Integrating Swagger UI with the rest of your docs.)

 Overall, Readme.io provides a robust GUI for creating API documentation in a way that is more extensive and well-designed than virtually any other platform available.
 The output includes an interactive, try-it-out experience with endpoints: